LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 alone or in a party of fearless explorers, avoiding and setting up ambushes, hiding in shadows from the gaze of unspeakable horrors, discovering secret passages and gorgeous magical treasure and making creative use of it all.

-The madness-inspiring abominations that multiply in the depths perform the same feats, due to their aberrant, abstract hyper-intelligence, while tirelessly chasing the elusive heroes by sight, sound and smell.
+The madness-inspiring abominations that multiply in the depths perform the same feats, due to their aberrant, abstract hyper-intelligence, Count on them to tirelessly chase the elusive heroes by sight, sound and smell.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill